 Over 140,000 Delaware residents experience intimate partner violence in their lifetimes.
-Fortunately, many victims survive these traumatic events; however, Delaware reported 65 domestic violence homicides from 2011 to 2018.
-In 2018 alone, Delaware reported 10 domestic violence homicides, eight of which were committed with a firearm.
+Fortunately, many victims survive these traumatic events; however, Delaware reported 73 domestic violence homicides from 2011 to 2019.
+In 2019 alone, Delaware reported 8 domestic violence homicides, five of which were committed with a firearm.
 An abuser’s access to firearms can determine a victim’s chances of survival; domestic violence firearm prohibitions and removal laws save lives.

 Delaware prohibits purchase and possession of firearms or ammunition by persons convicted of misdemeanor crimes of domestic violence and persons subject to final domestic violence protection from abuse orders.
 A court issuing an ex parte or emergency protection from abuse order may prohibit purchase or receipt of firearms for the duration of the order.
 Delaware authorizes judges issuing an ex parte, emergency, or final protection from abuse order to order the removal of firearms.